 Chironia baccifera, the Christmas berry, is the exception in its genus that bears berries.
 The others have fruits in capsule form.
 The perennial shrublet is often dense and rounded, reaching heights from 60 cm to 1 m.
 The shrub grows fast from a woody base or suffrutex to heights of 50 cm, occasionally taller.

-Chironia baccifera, the Christmas berry, belongs to the Gentianaceae family.
+The species belongs to the Gentianaceae family.
 The Gentiana genus of this family has achieved fame for the blue-flowered gentian plants growing in the Alps.
-The Chironia genus is, however, mainly South African, represented here by 15 species (Letty, 1962).
-This plant grows coastally from KwaZulu-Natal to Namaqualand on dunes and dry, sandy soil.
+The Chironia genus is, however, mainly South African, represented here by about 30 species.
+Baccifera means berry-bearing.

 The Christmas berry is a popular ornamental plant with a wide range of medicinal uses.
 It is also poisonous to some domestic animals.

 This display of green and orange berries was photographed in Kirstenbosch during March.
 Flowering lasts from end spring through summer (Vlok and Schutte-Vlok, 2015; Bean and Johns, 2005; Germishuizen and Fabian, 1982; Letty, 1962; www.plantzafrica.com; http://redlist.sanbi.org).